Indefinite Sturm-Liouville operators in polar form: Introduction

 \item If $W_+ \circ R_+^{-1}$ is slowly varying at $0_+$ and $W_- \circ R_-^{-1}$ is slowly varying at $0_-$, then similarity property {\rm (Si)} for $A$ is equivalent to condition \eqref{eq:FarFromOdd}. \end{enumerate} \end{ThB}

-In Section~\ref{Sec:S-L} we systematically use results of Karamata theory, see for example~\cite{Kor}, about positively increasing and slowly varying functions which are presented and developed for our purposes in Appendix~\ref{appen}.
-In particular, it is shown that the condition for the function $W_\pm \circ R_\pm^{-1}$ to be slowly varying is equivalent to Atkinson condition~\eqref{eq:Sub_RW}, see Corollary~\ref{cor:AtkCon}.
+In Section~\ref{Sec:S-L} we systematically use results from Karamata theory about positively increasing and slowly varying functions which are presented and developed for our purposes in Appendix~\ref{appen}.
+In particular, it is shown that the condition for the function $W_\pm \circ R_\pm^{-1}$ to be slowly varying is equivalent to Atkinson-Bennewitz condition~\eqref{eq:Sub_RW}, see Corollary~\ref{cor:AtkCon}.